What is Decision Tree?

 A decision tree, which has a hierarchical structure made up of root, branches, internal, and leaf nodes, is a non-parametric supervised learning approach used for classification and regression applications.

 It is a tool that has applications spanning several different areas.
-Decision trees can be used for classification as well as regression problems.
+These trees can be used for classification as well as regression problems.
 The name itself suggests that it uses a flowchart like a tree structure to show the predictions that result from a series of feature-based splits.
 It starts with a root node and ends with a decision made by leaves.

 Decision Tree